Figures

 5. Custom layouts

-field, users can pass custom layout options for rendering the figures.
+By providing the layout_modifiers field, users can pass custom layout options for rendering the figures.

 These options correspond to the accepted layout reference for Plotly: Plotly layout reference